alexmchale/try.redis/redis-doc/hmset.markdown

-# HMSET key field1 value1 ... fieldN valueN #
+# HMSET key field value [field value ...]

-**TIME COMPLEXITY**:
+**TIME COMPLEXITY**
-O(N) (with N being the number of fields)
+O(N) where N is the number of fields being set.

-**DESCRIPTION**:
+**DESCRIPTION**
-Set the respective fields to the respective values.
-HMSET replaces old values with new values.

-If key does not exist, a new key holding a hash is created.
+Sets the specified fields to their respective values in the hash stored at `key`.
+This command overwrites any existing fields in the hash.
+If `key` does not exist, a new key holding a hash is created.

-**RETURN VALUE**:
+**RETURN VALUE**
-Status code reply Always +OK because HMSET can't fail
+Status code reply